 How Old Is Too Old To Train A Dog

-At that age onwards, your dog can still be taught some dog obedience lessons and new tricks.
+From that age onwards, your dog can still be taught some dog obedience lessons and new tricks.

-But, when is it too late to train a dog?
+But when is it too late to train a dog?

-It is never too late to start training an older dog, There are some things though that are best taught to your dog while he is young.
+It is never too late to start training an older dog, There are some things, though, that are best taught to your dog while he is young.
 But this does not mean that you can no longer teach him when he is past his young age.
 It’s just the process might take longer and be more tedious.

 It is not that older dogs are not receptive to new commands.
 It’s just that, as with humans, some habits are hard to break.

-Take for example a case of an older dog that has the habit of sleeping in your bed.
+Take, for example, a case of an older dog that has the habit of sleeping in your bed.
 Training him not to sleep in your bed anymore would take a long time.

 First, he has to “unlearn” sleeping in your bed.
 Then, he has to learn to sleep on a new bed.